PoisotLab/MS_befwm_softwarenote/ms.md

 # Implementation and availability

-The `befwm` package is available for the `julia` programming language, and is continuously tested on the current version of `Julia`, as well as the release immediately before, as well as on the current development version.
+The `befwm` package is available for the `julia` programming language, and is continuously tested on the current version of `Julia`, as well as the release immediately before, as well as on the current development version. `Julia` is an ideal platform for this type of models, since it is easy to write, designed for numerical computations, extremely fast, easily parallelized, and has good numerical integration libraries.
 The package can be installed from the `julia` REPL using

 {== note to reviewers -- the code will be uploaded to the Julia packages repository upon acceptance ==}